In this hands-on course, you will go through the steps of building custom machine-translation (MT) engines.

 Know the ins and outs of how MT is built up and utilized so they can make a sound decision as to whether MT is a feasible way to achieve productivity gains for them and their customers.

 Please note: This is not a course on best practices of machine translation post-editing (MTPE).
 We will touch upon the practices used in post-editing, but this is not a core focus of the course.
+This course uses a hybrid model with participants working online first and then attending a three-day intensive course on our campus in Monterey.

 Participants must have experience using CAT in a translation setting (Trados, memoQ, Wordfast, Déjà Vu, or any other mainstream CAT tool on the market).
 If you do not have experience in CAT or need a refresher course, consider enrolling in the Institute’s Computer-Assisted Translation Course.